haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## RestAPI and project template

 For serving AI model, the most common protocol is Rest API and we will use [FastAPI](https://fastapi.tiangolo.com/) for our serving framwork.
 FastAPI was the third most loved web framework in [Stack Overflow 2021 Developer Survey](https://insights.stackoverflow.com/survey/2021/#section-most-loved-dreaded-and-wanted-web-frameworks) and support [OpenAPI](https://github.com/OAI/OpenAPI-Specification) out of the box.
-Furthermore, the combination of Pydantic and Fastapi is very smooth and strong that I encourage most python developer should use.
+Furthermore, the combination of Pydantic and Fastapi is very smooth for readability and fast that I encourage most python developer should use.

 {{< admonition info >}}